 Meanwhile, to address in a practical way the issue of weak academic induction in universities, with my colleagues Jean Murray and Kim Harris we were running academic induction workshops for teacher educators.
 To accompany the workshops we published the ‘Becoming a Teacher Educator’ guidelines, the 3rd edition were published by Advance HE (Boyd, Murray & White, 2021).
+The initial issue of this publication led to us gaining the BERA / Sage Practitioner Research Award (Short methodology discussion video at: https://www.youtube.com/watch?v=3qaYVRQrp6M.
 Over the last ten years or so we have provided some academic induction for about 40% of newly appointed university-based teacher educators in the UK.
 In recent years the annual ‘Becoming a Teacher Educator’ workshops become an online course hosted by the Teacher Education Advancement Network (TEAN).
 As policy in England fragmented teacher education provision into multiple small providers, with my colleague Jon Tibke we investigated his experience as a ‘school-based’ teacher educator and, perhaps not surprisingly, found evidence of excellence but that was difficult to maintain due to other priorities in the setting (Boyd & Tibke, 2012).
 With colleagues Simon Allen and Paolo Reale we investigated the experiences of teacher educators based in college settings who teach higher education programmes in workplace settings that do not generally support their professional learning through advanced scholarship (Boyd, Allen & Reale, 2010).

 A partnership with the University of Porto provided insight to European approaches to professional education, which generally value theory and research much more highly than in England.
 Working with my colleague Prof. Amelia Lopes supported my learning (Lopes, Boyd, Andrew & Pereira, 2014) and involved me in co-supervision of a doctoral student at the University of Porto.
 With three published papers along the way, Doctora Rita Sousa successfully completed her thesis and viva in February 2021.
 Collaborating with colleagues at University of Porto helped us to see beyond the work of colleagues focused on traditional UK universities around the ‘research-teaching (RT) nexus’ to propose a wider view of the ‘research-teaching knowledge exchange (RTKE) nexus’ (Boyd & Smith, 2016).